26

 • Pipes

 A substance use disorder often co-occurs or exacerbates an existing mental health disorder.
 In many cases, drug or alcohol addiction is an unhealthy coping mechanism for mental health disorders like depression, anxiety, or trauma.
-When seeking out treatment options, it is important to consider those who have a strong focus on addressing the underlying conditions that may have caused the alcohol or drug addiction in the first place because if not, the likelihood of relapse is high.
+When seeking out addiction treatment options, it is important to consider those who have a strong focus on addressing the underlying conditions that may have caused the alcohol or drug addiction in the first place because if not, the likelihood of relapse is high.
+Treating a mental health disorder and substance use simultaneously provides an opportunity to overcome both conditions.

 When It’s Time to Seek Help for Substance Abuse

 There is so much shame attached to drug addiction, and living in a long-term family-centered recovery community is a safe place to come to terms with it and make significant behavioral changes.
-Being in an environment where peers are on the same path, and supporting each other sets your son or daughter up to be able to achieve long-term sobriety, emotional health, and productive life.
+Being in an environment where peers are on the same path, and supporting each other sets your child up to achieve long-term sobriety, emotional health, and a productive life.

-When parents look at the warning signs and realize that their child is an addict, it can feel helpless and terrifying.
-As scary as it may be, there are many great resources for parents and their children to get help with addiction. such as sober living facilities.
-Al-Anon is a worldwide organization that helps loved ones of addicts regain control and sanity in their lives, and it is free and accessible to everyone.
+When parents look at the warning signs and realize that their child has a problem with drugs and alcohol, it can feel helpless and terrifying.
+As scary as it may be, there are many great resources for parents and their children to get help with addiction.
+Sober living facilities like New Life House provide resources, education, and community for residents and family members.

-If you believe that your child is an addict and you don’t know what steps to take, call New Life House immediately at 888-357-7577 or email us at [email protected].
-We would love to answer any questions you have and help you to make the right decision for your family to begin recovering.
+If you believe that your child is an addict and you don’t know what steps to take, call New Life House to learn more about our sober living for men in Los Angeles.
+We would love to answer any questions you have and help you make the right decision for your family to begin recovering.

 Form